Church School Inspection - SIAMS

 - The effectiveness of religious education

-So, from 2018 only one overall grade is awarded reflecting the contribution of these strands to the flourishing of pupils and adults in a Church school.
+So these are combind into one overall grade, that is awarded to reflect the contribution of these strands to the flourishing of pupils and adults in a Church school.
 In addition, a standalone grade is awarded in all schools for collective worship and in voluntary aided (VA) schools for religious education (RE).
 This grade is based on teaching and learning alone."
+Grades that can be awarded are Excellent, Good, Requires Improvement or Ineffective.